Niktortik/karpov-edu-final/README.md

-## karpov-edu-final
+## Karpov-edu-final

 This repository contains the final educational project completed by Nikita.
 It includes analysis of an A/B test, using SQL queries for product metrics like ARPU, ARPAU, and CR, with Python function for data insertion and visualization.
 Explore the project files to understand the structure and contents.

 ## Project Structure